 George Floyd's Pastor leads Global Prayer Challenge on the anniversary of Mr Floyd's death

-The 9:29 Prayer Challenge encourages people around the world to take a knee and pray for 9 minutes and 29 seconds for racial justice and healing

-For those of us who are seeking Justice, Freedom and Liberation, it's time to push”DEERFIELD BEACH, FLORIDA, UNITED STATES, May 21, 2021 /EINPresswire.com/ -- On Tuesday 25 May, the anniversary of the murder of George Floyd, his former Pastor, Patrick Ngwolo will lead people around the world in prayer as part of the 9:29 Prayer Challenge.
+For those seeking Justice, freedom and Liberation, it's time to push.”DEERFIELD BEACH, FLORIDA, UNITED STATES, May 22, 2021 /EINPresswire.com/ -- On Tuesday 25 May, the anniversary of the murder of George Floyd, his former Pastor, Patrick Ngwolo will lead people around the world in prayer as part of the 9:29 Prayer Challenge.

 — Patrick Ngwolo (George Floyd's former Pastor)